 ABOUT MICHAEL JACOBI & Exotic Fauna

-Michael Jacobi's experience keeping and breeding reptiles and arachnids is wide-ranging.
-Over the course of 35 years he has specialized at one time or another in pythons, arboreal vipers, geckos and tarantulas, and has also worked extensively with chameleons and frogs.
+Michael's decades of experience keeping and breeding reptiles and arachnids is wide-ranging.
+Over the course of 35+ years he has specialized at one time or another in pythons, arboreal vipers, geckos and tarantulas, and has also worked extensively with chameleons and frogs.
 He has bred about one hundred species of snakes, lizards (especially geckos) and dart frogs, as well as several dozen species of tarantula.
+He has operated under numerous "doing business as" monikers including: Jacobi Herpetoculture, Chicago Reptile, The Living Terrarium, Spider Shoppe, and Michael Jacobi's SPIDERSHOPPE.

 Michael's book Tarantulas was published in September 2011 by TFH as part of the Animal Planet Pet Care Library.
 His next book Geckos (A complete guide to Gekkota), part of the Complete Herp Care series by TFH, was slated be released in 2013, but as of this writing still does not have a release date.

-Michael is the North American Representative of the British Tarantula Society and was the keynote speaker at the BTS Lectures in February 2007 and February 2015.
+Michael is the North American Coordinator of the British Tarantula Society and was the keynote speaker at the BTS Lectures in February 2007 and February 2015.
+He recently became the Editor of the prestigious Journal of the British Tarantula Society.
+His current priority in arachnoculture is his roles with the BTS.
 He has also lectured at reptile events and the annual conferences of The American Tarantula Society and ArachnoCon, a 2006 and 2007 convention he also helped organize.
 In March 2014, he hosted A Chicagoland ArachnoGathering as part of the NARBC (North American Reptile Breeder's Conference) weekend in Tinley Park, Illinois, lecturing at that event and also to the public during Saturday's reptile show.
 The 2nd Annual ArachnoGathering took place March 13, 2015.
+Now retired from an active role in arachnoculture, it is presently doubtful that a third ArachnoGathering will take place.

 Michael was born in Chicago, Illinois in 1964 and grew up and spent much of his adult life in suburban Chicagoland.
 Since 2000, he lived in eastern Washington, Nashville, Seattle, Milwaukee, and Seattle again, but in March 2013 returned to the Chicago area to be with family.
-Michael is divorced and has no children.
-When he's not outdoors looking for critters and photographing nature, or indoors staring at a computer screen or breeding tarantulas, his passions include shooting sports, disc (Frisbee™) golf, guitar, reading and writing.
+He has settled in Huntley, Illinois, but continues to travel as often as possible, particularly to the UK.
+His dream is to permanently retire to the southwest within the next 10 years.
+His passions include nature and the outdoors, shooting sports, disc (Frisbee™) golf, guitar and music, reading and writing.
+Michael is happily divorced and, thankfully, has no children.